-[IMAGE DESCRIPTION: The pride flag is overlaid atop a wheat field.
-Text says, "Medical Marijuana Enrollment Assistance" and asks "Need Help with Pennsylvania's Application?"
-Sponsored by Keystone Canna Remedies, the program operates on the 2nd Tuesday of each month from 4 to 6 PM” Eastern Time.
+Image description: The pride flag is overlaid atop a wheat field.
+Text says, "Medical Marijuana Enrollment Assistance" and asks, "Need Help with Pennsylvania's Application?"
+Sponsored by Keystone Canna Remedies Medical Marijuana Dispensary.
+“Join us: Every second Tuesday of each month from 4 to 6 PM” Eastern Time.
 The Bradbury-Sullivan LGBT Community Center logo is in the top right.

 In April of 2016, Pennsylvania legalized medical marijuana for Pennsylvania residents affected by 23 serious medical conditions.
 Bradbury-Sullivan LGBT Community Center, in partnership with Keystone Canna Remedies, is offering medical marijuana enrollment assistance virtually on the 2nd Tuesdays of each month from 4 to 6PM ET to help eligible Pennsylvania residents apply for the state Medical Marijuana ID card.

 Getting medical marijuana in Pennsylvania is a multi-step process.
 This session is intended to educate folks about the overall process and assist in the first step: registering in the state's medical marijuana program.
 In order to enroll on the state's website, attendees must bring their PA driver's license or state-issued ID, must be 18 or older, and must have an active phone number and email address.

 These medical marijuana enrollment events are only to help people with the application for the state Medical Marijuana ID card.
 To be eligible, you must be a Pennsylvania resident and be diagnosed with a serious medical condition.
 Pennsylvania law defines "serious medical conditions" as any one of the following:

 - Amyotrophic Lateral Sclerosis